I thought about a Mini-FOX configuration to start small with the NVIDIA FOX Blueprint

 }

-A Locally-Oriented Configuration Centered on DGX Spark
+A Locally Oriented Configuration Centered on DGX Spark

-Leaning the hardware toward DGX Spark makes it a better fit for PoCs where it's difficult to send shop floor video outside the facility.
+When the hardware side leans toward DGX Spark, it works well for PoCs where shop floor video is difficult to send externally.
 The idea is to run the VLM and LLM on DGX Spark, while the PC or Mac mini side handles the UI and API.

 Role Edge PC / Jetson Cloud